aneelakheli/Java/ObjectOrientedConcept/objectReadme.md

 **When to used static variable and method?**
 Use the static variable for the property that is common to all objects.

+**Static Classes**

+A Class can be made **static** only if it is a nested class.
+We cannot declare a top-level class with a static modifier but can declare nested classes as static.
+Such types of classes are called Nested static classes..
+Nested static class doesn't need a reference of outer class.